France seeks EU approval for Peugeot aid - paper

-PARIS, Jan 9 (Reuters) - The French government officially sought approval from the EU Commission on Monday for the rescue plan for PSA Peugeot Citroen’s financing arm, French daily Les Echos reported on Wednesday.
+PARIS (Reuters) - The French government officially sought approval from the EU Commission on Monday for the rescue plan for PSA Peugeot Citroen’s (PEUP.PA) financing arm, French daily Les Echos reported on Wednesday.

 EU Competition Commissioner Joaquin Almunia said last month the Banque PSA debt rescue had initially been portrayed as financing help for the lending operation that would not require state aid approval from Brussels.